 - One English speaking government certificate holder trekking guide and trekkers 2:1 porters.

-- Local fresh fruit like orange, banana, apple, grape etc.
+- Local fresh fruit like apple and pomegranates etc.

 - Duffel Bag.

 - Fingertip Pulse Oximeter (we use everyday to check your oxygen level and blood pressure in your body to avoid high risk ).

 Whats not Included?

 - International airfare and visa fees ((15 Days US$30 and 30 Days US$50).

 - All the drinks like , tea, coffee, mineral water, Fanta, coke, beer etc.

 - Your travel insurance which should include the emergency rescue.